Ricky Steamboat: Agent and feud with Chris Jericho (2005–2009)

-Later WWE appearances (2010-2014)
+Later WWE appearances (2010–2019)

-Steamboat's last match was teaming with his son Richie, as they defeated Trent Barretta and Caylen Croft at Florida Championship Wrestling's Father's Day Salute on June 18, 2010.
+Steamboat's last WWE-related match was teaming with his son Richie, as they defeated Trent Barretta and Caylen Croft at Florida Championship Wrestling's Father's Day Salute on June 18, 2010.

-On June 28, 2010, he returned to WWE Raw to promote his new DVD only to be attacked and injured by The Nexus.
+On June 28, 2010, he returned to Raw to promote his new DVD only to be attacked and injured by The Nexus.
 On WWE's website the following day, it was announced that in storyline, Steamboat suffered injuries from the attack.
 However, on July 1, WWE's website announced that the prior night, Steamboat felt legitimate pain in his neck and shoulders and as a result, was now legitimately hospitalized.
 This caused WWE to take down any storyline information related to that attack.
+In a 2024 interview for Biography: WWE Legends, Steamboat stated that he was in the hospital for three weeks following that injury, due to bleeding between the hemispheres of his brain.

 Steamboat worked as an NXT trainer and in the talent relations department with Triple H until the developmental release of his son, Richie Steamboat, in 2013.
 He later moved on to being an Ambassador.

 Steamboat was released by WWE on July 19, 2014.

-Later appearances (2014–present)

-On the February 25, 2019 episode of WWE Raw, Steamboat along with special guests Shawn Michaels, Kurt Angle and Sting appeared during the main event segment to celebrate the 70th birthday of Ric Flair.
+On the February 25, 2019, episode of WWE Raw, Steamboat along with special guests Shawn Michaels, Kurt Angle and Sting appeared during the main event segment to celebrate the 70th birthday of Ric Flair.
 However, Flair would be attacked by Batista instead of appearing on screen.

-He also appeared in Major League Wrestling, as a guest matchmaker.